 8. For the common cold:

 Doctors may not have found a cure for the common cold, but pineapples may help.
 The University of Maryland Medical Center has found that apart from the presence of vitamin C, the bromelain helps reduce mucus in the throat and nose.

 Have more of this fruit by adding fresh pineapple to your morning cereal, lunchtime salad or post-dinner sweetened yogurt.
 Try adding it to coleslaw or smoothie.
 You can even cook it into a curry!

 But don’t overdo it

-Pineapple is a meat tenderizer so eating too much can result in the tenderness of the mouth, including the lips, tongue and cheeks.
-Overdosing on pineapple may lead to diarrhoea, nausea, vomiting, abdominal pain or heartburn.
+Pineapple is a meat tenderizer so eating too much can result in the tenderness of the mouth, including the lips, tongue, and cheeks.
+Overdosing on pineapple may lead to diarrhea, nausea, vomiting, abdominal pain or heartburn.
 Excessively high amounts of bromelain in the body can cause skin rashes and extreme menstrual bleeding.
-Those on antibiotics, anticoagulants, blood thinners, anticonvulsants and barbiturates should not eat too much of this tropical fruit.
+Those on antibiotics, anticoagulants, blood thinners, anticonvulsants, and barbiturates should not eat too much of this tropical fruit.